ambient_object Console Command

 Examples

-Here are examples of how to use ambient_object.
+Here is an example of how to use ambient_object.

 This command spawns the 'Turbulent Nebula' ambient object.